-In 1908, increasing dissatisfaction led to plots to oust the French, like the infamous Hanoi Poison Plot.
+In 1908, increasing dissatisfaction with French rule led to the infamous Hanoi Poison Plot, a poorly executed attempt to oust the French.

-In 1930, The Yên Bái mutiny by the Vietnamese Nationalist Party (VNQDĐ) was quashed by the French.
-The mutiny split the independence movement, as many leading members converted to communism.
+In 1930, the Vietnamese Nationalist Party (VNQDĐ) launched the Yên Bái mutiny, which was quashed by the French.

-In 1932, Vietnamese literature was influenced by Western styles, with the first literary transformation movement of thơ mới emerging.
+Vietnamese literature has been influenced by Western styles in recent times, with the first literary transformation movement of thơ mới emerging in 1932.

 In 1940, the war in the Pacific led to the Japanese invasion of French Indochina.

-In 1941, the Việt Minh, a nationalist liberation movement based on a communist ideology, emerged under Hồ Chí Minh.
+In 1941, the Việt Minh, a national liberation movement based on communist ideology, emerged under the leadership of Hồ Chí Minh.

-In March 1945, Japan had a full-scale takeover of Vietnam, which led to the Vietnamese Famine of 1945.
+In March 1945, Japan conducted a full-scale takeover of Vietnam, leading to the Vietnamese Famine of 1945 which resulted in up to two million deaths.

-In July 1945, the Allies decided to divide Indochina at the 16th parallel.
+In July 1945, the Allies decided to divide Indochina at the 16th parallel to allow Chiang Kai-shek to receive the Japanese surrender in the north, and Lord Louis Mountbatten to receive it in the south.

-In August 1945, after Japan's defeat, Saigon's administrative services collapsed, and the Việt Minh occupied Hanoi, proclaiming national independence on September 2nd.
+In August 1945, after the defeat of Japan and the fall of its sponsored government in Vietnam, Saigon's administrative services collapsed, and the Việt Minh occupied Hanoi.

-In 1945, the nationalist coalition Viet Minh, led by Ho Chi Minh, launched the August Revolution and declared Vietnam's independence from the Empire of Japan.
+In 1945, the Viet Minh, led by Ho Chi Minh, launched the August Revolution and declared Vietnam's independence from the Empire of Japan.

-In late 1946, the Việt Minh launched a guerrilla campaign against the French, resulting in the First Indochina War.
+In late 1946, after the French Provisional Government failed to act on requests for independence, the Việt Minh launched a guerrilla campaign against the French.

-From 1953 to 1956, the North Vietnamese government instituted agrarian reforms including "rent reduction" and "land reform", which resulted in significant political repression.
+From 1953, the North Vietnamese government instituted agrarian reforms including "rent reduction" and "land reform".

-In July 1954, French Indochina was dissolved under the Geneva Accords into three countries: Vietnam, Cambodia, and Laos.
-Vietnam was divided into North and South administrative regions.
+In July 1954, French Indochina was dissolved into Vietnam, Cambodia, and Laos, and Vietnam was divided into North and South regions at the Demilitarised Zone.

-In July 1954, the defeat of French colonialists and Vietnamese loyalists in the 1954 battle of Điện Biên Phủ allowed Hồ to negotiate a ceasefire from a favourable position at the subsequent Geneva Conference.
+In July 1954, the defeat of French colonialists allowed Hồ to negotiate a ceasefire from a favorable position at the Geneva Conference.

 After the partition of Vietnam in 1954, only South Vietnam competed in the Olympic Games.

-In 1955, Ngô Đình Diệm toppled Bảo Đại in a referendum and proclaimed himself president of the Republic of Vietnam.
+In 1955, Ngô Đình Diệm toppled Bảo Đại in a referendum and proclaimed himself president of the Republic of Vietnam, replacing the State of Vietnam.

-In 1956, Diệm countered North Vietnamese subversion by detaining tens of thousands of suspected communists in "political reeducation centers".
+In 1956, Diệm countered North Vietnamese subversion by detaining suspected communists in "political reeducation centres".

 From 1960, the Soviet Union and North Vietnam signed treaties providing for further Soviet military support.

-In 1963, Buddhist discontent with Diệm's regime led to mass demonstrations and a violent government crackdown, leading to his assassination.
+In 1963, Buddhist discontent with Diệm's regime led to mass demonstrations and a violent government crackdown.

 In 1964, the United States used the Gulf of Tonkin incident as a pretext for increasing its contribution of military advisers.